ntgiang/dotfiles-ubuntu/README.md

-# dotfiles-ubuntu
+# Scripts and dotfiles for Ubuntu

-Setup script and dotfiles for a new Ubuntu installation
+Setup script and dotfiles for a new Ubuntu installation.
+This was created for Ubuntu 16.04 and I will continue to update them as needed.

 ## What it does

 The scripts will setup a complete desktop with the most used (for me) applications and configure the system.

 Manual interactions are listed in the "Tweaks" section below.

 ## Tweaks